rannat69/TIE-project/README.md

 The backend will verify the token using Firebase Admin and return your `uid` (and email if present).

+### 4) Frontend configuration

+Copy vite.config.ts.example to vite.config.ts, and modify the frontend port if necessary.

+Copy .env.example to .env and fill in the necessary firebase information, and modify the backend address if necessary.

 ## Run on production server

 yarn